sashaflevy/Fit-Seq/README.md

 + 'gDNA_copy': optional, average copy number of genome DNA per genotype as template in PCR, default value is 500

-+ 'PCR_cycle',optional, number of cycles in PCR, default value is 25
++ 'PCR_cycle': optional, number of cycles in PCR, default value is 25

++ 'platform': optional, the platform that run Fit-Seq, 'MATLAB (default)' or 'OCTAVE'

 #### OUTPUTS